jimporter/mettle/doc/writing-tests.md

 ## Your first test

 So, you want to write some unit tests?
-Let's get started by taking a look at a minimal test file.
+Let's get started by taking a look at the test file we used when [running tests](running-tests.md).
 We'll discuss each part in detail below:

 ```c++
 #include <mettle.hpp>
 using namespace mettle;

 suite<> first("my first suite", [](auto &_) {